cjGO/cjgo.github.io/_posts/2024-08-08-BudgetBot.md

 We can see a clear landscape of optimal values peaking at low action values for both selection intensity and budget allocation per cycle.

 Similar to the last experiment, it is likely that this simple baseline is actually a strong solution.
+Any solution which effectively uses the total budget and burns off most of the genetic variance will likely be similar in final score...

 ![image](https://github.com/cjGO/cjgo.github.io/blob/master/assets/img/blog_budget_heatmap.png?raw=true)

-Training an agent with two actions instead of one is actually more complicated.
-By simply adding this logic, the training logs are a lot more erratic, experiencing a form of RL training collapse where we can see the values dropping off, and losing variation.
+Training an agent with two actions instead of one is actually much more complicated.
+By doubling the number of decisions the agent must make each cycle, the training logs are a lot more erratic, experiencing a form of RL training collapse where we can see the values dropping off, and losing variation.

 Surprisingly, after collapsing, the agent is apparently able to recover given enough time, however this is by and large an unstable process.